Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 - {"name": "owns", "inference": "information on the owner ... of a road vehicle", "source_entity": "Owner", "target_entity": "Vehicle", "cardinality": "1..1 --> 0..*"}
 - {"name": "operates", "inference": "information on the operator of a road vehicle", "source_entity": "Operator", "target_entity": "Vehicle", "cardinality": "1..1 --> 0..*"}
 - {"name": "insured by", "inference": "vehicle has been covered by a third party insurance", "source_entity": "Vehicle", "target_entity": "ThirdPartyInsurance", "cardinality": "1..1 --> 1..1"}
-- {"name": "insures vehicle", "inference": "insurance contract shall always contain the particulars of the vehicle", "source_entity": "InsuranceContract", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}
+- {"name": "insures vehicle", "inference": "insurance contract shall always contain ... the particulars of the vehicle", "source_entity": "InsuranceContract", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}
-- {"name": "specifies", "inference": "Green Card means a certificate ... for the vehicle specified in the certificate", "source_entity": "GreenCard", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}
+- {"name": "specifies", "inference": "Green Card means an international certificate ... for the vehicle specified in the certificate", "source_entity": "GreenCard", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}

 ### VehicleType